Study Ceramics, Painting, Drawing, Intermedia, Photography, or Art History

 A complementary art history major or minor deepens student awareness of their place in history and provides a theoretical underpinning for current practice.
 Courses are designed to examine culture and history while training students to research and write about these issues critically.

-An accomplished photographer, associate professor Ken Hassell is a Southern Arts Fellow and a North Carolina Arts Council Fellow.
-Associate professor L.M.
-Wood, a North Carolina Arts Fellowship Recipient, recently received a grant from the Kentucky Foundation for Women to create digitally imprinted art quilts.
-Associate professor Shawn Tucker, the department’s chair, presents frequently at the Midwest Art History Society and published an article on T.S.
-Eliot and Dada.
+An accomplished photographer focusing on Appalachia, Professor Emeritus Ken Hassell has been a Southern Arts Fellow and a North Carolina Arts Council Fellow.
+Associate Professor L.M.
+Wood has received a North Carolina Arts Fellowship for her experimental works on fabric, and a grant from the Kentucky Foundation for Women to investigate the use of emerging digital technologies in photography.

-The Department of Art & Art History is housed in Arts West, which features large, well-equipped studios for ceramics, painting, digital art and photography, an electronic classroom and state-of-the-art labs.
+The Department of Art & Art History is housed in Arts West, which features large, well-equipped studios for ceramics, painting, intermedia/digital art and photography.
 Two exhibition spaces provide exposure for student work.
 The department stays current with the latest equipment and technology, ensuring that students are well-prepared to enter the workforce.